What is the Nursing Code of Ethics? Updated for 2025

 History of the Nursing Code of Ethics

 Interestingly, the nursing code of ethics is suggested to have been founded in 1893 and named the “Nightingale Pledge” after Florence Nightingale, the founder of modern nursing.
-As a modification of the Hippocratic Oath, taken by medical doctors, the Nightingale Pledge has been recited by nursing students at graduations with little changes since inception.
+As a modification of the Hippocratic Oath, taken by medical doctors, the Nightingale Pledge has been recited by nursing students at graduations with little changes since its inception.

 The formal code of ethics was developed in the 1950s by the American Nurses Association (ANA) and has undergone numerous modifications since.
 The most significant recent change was in 2015 when 9 interpretative statements or provisions were added to the code of ethics to help guide nursing practice in a more definitive way.